 "What's wrong with you?"
 I turned to him when frowning.
 "What did I do that is so despicable?
 I saved a life!"

 "And there will be a consequence you might have to pay!"
 Clark was unyielding.

 "Guys, guys!"
 Lois, extremely pregnant, was standing by Clark's side, waving her hands.
 "Quit it!
 I understand, Clark, that Jess did something bad, but in overall she did what you didn't have the guts to do.
 She brought Oliver back because he apparently died, didn't he?"

 "So all's good.
 You should just promise you won't do this again, Jess, and we'll be fine."

 "Lois…" Clark started in a warning tone.

 "This my father's life we're talking about!"
 Connor suddenly screamed.
-It was like he'd been in too big a shock just a moment before, when we'd been all arguing.
+It was as though he'd been in too big of a shock just a moment before when we'd been all arguing.
 "He was dead and Jessica brought him back.
 I say we should be happy!
 Mom?"
-He turned to Chloe, looking for support.
+He turned to Chloe, looking for her support.

 Only Chloe remained silent.

 Seriously, what was going on between her and Ollie?
 Had it been happening for some time now?
 Had I not seen it?
 Or was it all new?

 "Oliver, I'm sorry," Clark suddenly said.
 "I am sorry you needed to hear all of that.
 You know that I would never prefer you being dead over being alive, don't you?"